ferdinandyb/dotfiles/README.md

 `yamd` will have a built-in [solution ](https://github.com/TheLocehiliosan/yadm/issues/392).

+## bootstrap and update

+Bootstrap will run on every `yadm clone` and `yadm pull`, so make bootstrap be idempotent.

-# airline themes for tmux and shell prompt
+## airline themes for tmux and shell prompt

 If you change the airline theme in vim, to have matching themes in tmux, open vim inside a tmux session and execute: